25 Ways on How to Accept A Breakup And Finally Move On

 25. Rebuild yourself

 You’re slowly learning how to prioritize yourself.
-This means you are also taking the steps on how you can rebuild yourself.
+This means you are also taking steps to rebuild yourself.

 Embrace it, nurture your time with yourself, so by the time you’re ready to date again, you’re not just whole, but you’re also stronger.